markusmobius/go-dateparser/README.md

 ## <a name="status"></a> 2.
 Status [▲](#table-of-contents)

-This package is up to date with the original dateparser until commit [b368edd][original-commit] ([v1.1.7][original-tag]).
+This package is up to date with the original dateparser until commit [748e48a][original-commit] (several commits after [v1.2.0][original-tag]).
 There are several behavior and implementation differences between this port and the original:

 - In Python, timezone data is not included in date and time objects.
 Meanwhile in Go timezone data is required.
 - Regex in Go is pretty slow, so in this port whenever possible we use basic strings or runes operations instead of regex to improve the performance.